WeileiZeng/Open-Source-COVID-19/world.md

 ---
 title: World
 ---
-As nCoV spread over the world, so as the support from open source community.
-Here list the projects support different areas all over the world.
+As nCoV spreads over the world, so as the support from open source community.
+Here lists the projects support different areas all over the world.
 See also [projects for Wuhan, China](index)